lsst/LDM-152/index.rst

 associated configuration Policies onto one or more nodes in a cluster.
 Different pipelines may be deployed to different, although possibly overlapping, subsets of nodes.
-All three pipeline execution models (see :ref:`pipeline-framework`) must be supported.
+All three pipeline execution models (see :ref:`Pipeline Framework <pipeline-framework>`) must be supported.
 Sufficient provenance information must be captured to ensure that datasets can be reproduced from their inputs.

-The Orchestration Manager at the Base Center works with the DM Control System (DMCS, see :ref:`dmcs`) at that Center to accept commands from the OCS to enter various system modes such as Nightly Observing or Daytime Calibration.
+The Orchestration Manager at the Base Center works with the :ref:`Data Management Control System <dmcs>` (DMCS) at that Center to accept commands from the OCS to enter various system modes such as Nightly Observing or Daytime Calibration.
 The DMCS invokes the Orchestration Manager to configure and execute data transfer and Alert Production pipelines accordingly.
 At the Archive Center, the Orchestration Manager controls execution of the Data Release Production, including managing data dependencies between pipelines.

 Orchestration must detect failures, categorize them as permanent or possibly-transient, and restart transiently-failed processing according